tremsy/prometheus-esp8266-hc-sr04-exporter/README.md

 Using the "Adafruit Feather HUZZAH ESP8266".

-Wire the DHT sensor power to the 3.3V and any GND on the ESP and wire the data output to e.g. pin 14 (aka D5).
+Wire the DS18B20 sensor power to the 3.3V and any GND on the ESP and wire the data output to e.g. pin 4 (aka D2).

 ### Software

 Using the Arduino IDE.

-1. Copy `config.default.h` to `config.h` and fill inn the details.
+1. Copy `config.default.h` to `config.h` and fill in the details.
 1. Open `src/src.ino` in the Arduino IDE.
 1. Set the correct settings for the board.
     - WEMOS D1 Mini uses board "WeMoS D1 R2 & mini".